 - Its juice strengthens the Digestive System

-- Vitamins C and E, Iron, and Fibers are abundant in it.
+- Vitamins C and E, Iron, and Fibers are abundant in them.
 The iron present in it controls blood circulation in our body.

-- Stress is reduced by consuming Pumpkin seeds and sleep is good by consuming it.
+- Stress is reduced by consuming Pumpkin seeds and sleep is good by consuming them.

 - Pumpkin seed removes many diseases related to sex

 Saka Calendar has the status of the national calendar of India.
 It was created by the Calendar Committee and started using officially at 1 Chaitra 1879, Saka Era, or 22 March 1957, which has been prepared with the help of Bhartiya Panchag.
 In addition to the Hindu religious calendar, Astro data, time is also written.
 It is also used in Java and Bali among the Hindu community.